 References herein to "Novelis," the "Company," "we," "our," or "us" refer to Novelis Inc. and its subsidiaries unless the context specifically indicates otherwise.
 References herein to "Hindalco" refer to Hindalco Industries Limited.
-In October 2007, the Rio Tinto Alcan Inc.
+In October 2007, the Rio Tinto Group purchased all the outstanding shares of Alcan, Inc. References herein to "Rio Tinto Alcan" refer to Rio Tinto Alcan Inc.